 - The Department of Land Use, Planning and Development was eliminated.
-The employees and budget were distributed between the newly created Department of Comprehensive Planning and Department of Land and Resource Management. - Comprehensive Planning increases \$0.1M, or 15.8%, due to a new Comprehensive Planning Technician position. - Comptroller increases \$60.8K, or 1.9%, due to implementation costs of the new payroll system and advertising for the new County Master Plan. - Human Resources decreases \$0.2M, or 1.1%, due to a reduction in the transfer to the Health Internal Service Fund partially offset by a new Human Resources Associate position and additional training funding for County personnel. - Technology Services increases \$0.1M, or 2.5%, primarily due to security upgrades, professional training, and contracted developer services. - Board of Elections decreases \$9.5K, or 0.9%, due to one-time costs associated with the new optical scan voting system.
+The employees and budget were distributed between the newly created Department of Comprehensive Planning and Department of Land and Resource Management. - Comprehensive Planning increases \$0.1M, or 15.8%, due to a new Comprehensive Planning Technician position. - Comptroller increases \$52.5K, or 1.6%, due to implementation costs of the new payroll system and advertising for the new County Master Plan. - Human Resources decreases \$0.2M, or 1.1%, due to a reduction in the transfer to the Health Internal Service Fund partially offset by a new Human Resource Associate position and additional training funding for County personnel. - Technology Services increases \$0.1M, or 2.5%, primarily due to security upgrades, professional training, and contracted developer services. - Board of Elections decreases \$9.5K, or 0.9%, due to one-time costs associated with the new optical scan voting system.

-Debt, Transfers, and Reserves Summary (329-336)
+Debt, Transfers, and Reserves Summary

-- Agricultural Land Preservation Debt Service decreases due to planned Installment Purchase Agreement (IPA) easement transactions.
-The number of property owners interested in the IPA easement has declined.
-There is an increase in FY 19 and FY 22 due to IPAs maturing.
-The debt service will be offset by revenue. - Intergovernmental Transfers increases due to State Aid for Fire and NPDES compliance positions, which are both offset in other budgets, as well as increased payments to Towns based on the Town Program formula. - Interfund Transfers decreases due to the final transfer of funds to establish the Risk Workers Compensation ISF. - The Reserve for Contingencies is generally set at 1% of the General Fund revenues.
-Included in FY 17 is funding for contracted inmate beds.
+- Debt Service increases slightly in FY 17 primarily due to bonds sold for various capital projects. - Agricultural Land Preservation Debt Service decreases due to planned Installment Purchase Agreement (IPA) easement transactions.
+The number of property owners interested the IPA easement has declined.
+There is an increase in FY 19 and FY 22 due to IPA's maturing.
+The debt service will be offset by revenue. - Intergovernmental Transfers increases due to State Aid for Fire and NPDES compliance positions, which are both offset in other budgets, as well as increased payments to Towns based on the Town Program formula. - Interfund Transfers decreases due to the final transfer of funds to establish the Risk Workers Compensation ISF.

+• The Reserve for Contingency is generally set at 1% of the General Fund revenues.
+Included in FY 17 is the 0.5% difference between the 2.5% salary increase planned and the 3.0% included in the Proposed Budget, and funding for contracted inmate beds.